-- Persons who participate in the group should have an affiliation and/or interest in the College. - Volunteers should have a desire to contribute to the betterment of the College and be wiling to play an active role in the fundraising process. - The Chairperson of the Fundraising Working Group should be drawn from and agreed on by its members.
+- Persons who participate in the group should have an affiliation and/or interest in the College, preferably parents of Year 6 students or those with a vested interest in the event. - Volunteers should have dedicated to contributing to the success of the graduation event and be prepared to take an active role. - The Chairperson of the Working Group should be selected from the members and agreed upon collectively. - There is an expectation that the Working Group will make endeavours to represent the Year 6 student cohort.